fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 ```bash
 fly deploy
 ```
+Before running the above command, you need to check the `.dockerignore` file in the root of your backend repository: if it contains `/build`, you should delete that part.
+If you don't, your build folder will not be copied to the Docker container.

 The application works perfectly, except we haven't added the functionality for changing the importance of a note to the backend yet.